How to Set SMART Goals

 Measurable:

-How will I be able to measure that I have accomplished this?
+How will you be able to measure that you have accomplished this?

 Attainable:

-Do I already have some skills that will help me get to the next step with this goal?
+Do you have any skills that can help you move forward with this goal?

 Relevant: